Skip to main content

 MS SQL Script

-For more information on the MS SQL Script job type, refer to Fields for MS SQL Script in the Concepts online help.
+For the field reference, see Fields for MS SQL Script in the Concepts online help.

 Defining MS SQL Script with In Line Script